EtienneCmb/visbrain/docs/mod_sleep.rst

 Components
 ^^^^^^^^^^

-The *Sleep* interface is divided into N parts :
+The :class:`Sleep` interface is divided into N parts :

 * **Menu** : load and save files (GUI configuration, screenshot...), control which object to display / hide, open the documentation...
 * **Canvas** :